rektdeckard/figments/README.md

 ### FetchController

-The singleton main thread controller that actually calls the `fetch` API and handles messaging with the client.
+The singleton main-thread controller that actually calls the `fetch` API and handles messaging with the client.
 Same as `Fetch.controller`.

 **Methods**